project-unisonOS/project-unisonos.github.io/docs/experience/doctrine.md

 ### 5.1 Modality Independence

-Every experience must assume:
+Every experience must be **capability-aware**:
-- No screen
+- If a screen is available, the renderer can use it.
+- If there is no screen, the experience must remain complete.
-- No keyboard
+- Do not assume a keyboard is present.
-- Possibly no speech
+- Speech may be unavailable or inappropriate.
-- Possibly multiple simultaneous modalities
+- Multiple simultaneous modalities may be available and should remain coherent.

 If an experience collapses when one modality is removed, it is incomplete.